cheungdaven/cheungdaven.github.io/_pages/about.md

 Latest News
 =====
-* 19-04-2021:invited to be the senior PC member for CIKM short paper.
+* 19-04-2021: invited to be the senior PC member for CIKM short paper.
-* 01-04-2021:Received the ICLR 2021 Outstanding Paper Award.
+* 01-04-2021: Received the ICLR 2021 Outstanding Paper Award.